It’s easy to do outside activities for toddlers that don’t need a lot of preparation.

 Any Type Of Outdoor Water Activities

-I have yet to meet a toddler who hates playing with water.
+I have yet to meet a 2-year old who hates playing with water.
 Give a toddler a few containers and a jug of water and he can play with it for a long time.
 Now, there are many variations to this water activity that you can do:

 - Have a Car Wash, Dinosaur Wash, Doll Wash etc.